-#3 So what conditions do the meconopsis all thrive in?
+#3 What conditions do the meconopsis blue poppies thrive in?

 |A new flower opening with deep violet coloured petals|

-As I mentioned in my last post ‘Have you ever wanted to stroll in the deep blue yonder?‘ the success with growing Meconopsis is very much down to the climate and the monocarpic ones require just the same conditions as the perennial poppies.
+As I mentioned in my last post ‘Have you ever wanted to stroll in the deep blue yonder?‘ the success with growing Meconopsis is very much down to the climate.
+The monocarpic ones require just the same conditions as the perennial poppies.